East of Eden (film): Plot

-Meanwhile, Aron's girlfriend, Abra, is growing attracted to Cal, who seems to reciprocate her feelings.
-Cal's bean venture is successful, and he intends to give the profits to Adam at a surprise birthday party that he and Abra have planned.
-As the party begins, Aron suddenly announces that he and Abra are engaged.
+Meanwhile, Aron's girlfriend, Abra, grows attracted to Cal, as she finds they share personality traits, and he reciprocates her feelings.
+Cal's bean venture is successful, and he intends to give the profits to Adam at a surprise birthday party he and Abra have planned.
+As the party begins, jealous of Cal's financial present and wary of Cal's growing closeness to Abra, Aron suddenly announces his gift to Adam is his engagement to Abra.
 While Adam is openly pleased, both Abra and Cal are uneasy due to their growing feelings for one another.
-Cal presents the money to his father; however, Adam refuses it, claiming it is war profiteering and demands he give it back to the farmers he "robbed."
+When Cal presents the money to his father, Adam refuses it, claiming war profiteering is unethical; as the chairman of the draft board, he may be sending young men to fight.
+He demands Cal give the money back to the farmers he "robbed."
 Adam adds that Aron's gift, compared to Cal's, is "honest and...good."
-A confused Cal sees his father's refusal as just another emotional rejection.
+A dejected Cal sees his father's refusal as another emotional rejection.
 When a distraught Cal leaves the room, Abra goes after him.
 Aron follows and orders Cal to stay away from her.
-Cal angrily tells Aron that their mother is alive, then takes him to her Monterey bordello.
-Cal roughly shoves the stunned Aron at the elderly Kate, causing her to fall.
+In retaliation, Cal angrily tells the prudish Aron that their mother is alive, then takes him to her Monterey brothel.
+Cal roughly shoves the stunned Aron at the disapproving elderly Kate, causing her to fall.
 When Cal arrives home, Adam demands to know where Aron is.
-Cal initially responds that he is "not his brother's keeper" then tells Adam what he did.
+Initially responding that he is "not his brother's keeper", Cal then tells Adam what he did.

 The truth about his mother drives the pacifistic Aron to get drunk, lose control, and then board a troop train to enlist in the army.
 When the sheriff informs Adam, he rushes to the station in a futile attempt to dissuade him.
-Adam fails and watches helplessly as Aron smashes his head through the rail car window, maniacally laughing as the train pulls away.
+Adam fails, watching helplessly as Aron smashes his head through the rail car window, maniacally laughing as the train pulls away.
 A shocked Adam suffers a stroke, leaving him paralyzed and unable to communicate.
-Cal tries talking to Adam, but Adam is unresponsive.
+Cal tries talking to Adam, who remains unresponsive.
 Abra pleads with Adam to show Cal some affection before it is too late.
 When Cal makes his last bid for acceptance before leaving town, Adam manages to speak.
 He tells Cal to fire the annoying nurse, then whispers something to him.
-Cal tells Abra that Adam said he wants only Cal to care for him.
-Cal sits alone by his father's bedside, the emotional chasm between the father and son apparently healing, with Cal presumably staying to care for him.
+With satisfaction, Cal tells Abra that Adam said he wants only Cal to care for him.
+Cal sits alone by his father's bedside, the emotional chasm between the father and son beginning to heal.
+Cal stays to care for him, supported by Abra.